 A touchpad is operated using your finger and dragging it across the flat surface of the touchpad.
 As you move your finger on the surface, the mouse cursor moves in that same direction.
 Like most computer mice, the touchpad also has two buttons below the touch surface that lets you left-click or right-click.

 How to scroll using the touchpad

 Scrolling with a touchpad can be done using one of the following methods.

 - Place the mouse cursor on the vertical scroll bar on the right side of the program window, then press the left touchpad button.
-While continuing to press the left button, drag your finger downward on the touchpad to move the scrollbar down.
+While pressing the left button, drag your finger downward on the touchpad to move the scrollbar down.

 - Most touchpads allow the user to place two fingers on the touchpad and drag them up or down to scroll.

 - Some touchpads have a vertical scroll area built-in on the left or right side.
 Moving your finger up and down in this section of the touchpad lets you scroll.